 Abstract - The paper presents a new analytical approach to the calculation of generating system reliability indices.
-The new approach makes it possible to relax idealizing assumptions and to explicitly model the effects of operating considerations such as: (1) unit duty cycles reflecting load cycle shape, reliability performance of other units, unit commitment policy, and operating reserve-policy; (2) start-up failures; (3) start-up times; and (4) outage postponability.
-The models presented can also be used to consider the. effects of basic energy limitations and to give pro-duction cost estimates.
+The new approach makes it possible to relax idealizing assumptions and to explicitly model the effects of operating considerations such as: (1) unit duty cycles reflecting load cycle shape, reliability performance of other units, unit commitment policy and operating reserve-policy; (2) start-up failicy, and operating reserve-policy; (2) start-up failures; (3) start-up times; and (4) outage postponability.
+The models presented can also be used to consider the effects of basic energy limitations and to give production cost estimates.

-Analytical methods for generation reliability modeling generally assume the generating units independent of each other and the load.
-This means that the generating units are assumed to run continuously unlass on forced or scheduled outage.
+Analytical methods for generation reliability mod-eling generally assume the generating units independent of each other and the load.
+This means that the gen-erating units are assumed to run continuously unlass on forced or scheduled outage.
 Also the conventional methods and models do not recognize operating considerations and constraints such as spinning reserve policy, generator start up time and outage postponability.
-Recent simulation studies [1], however, indicate that these factors have considerable effect on computed reliability indices.
+Recent simulation studies [1], however, indicate that these factors have considerable effect on computed these factors have considerable effect on computed reliability indices.
 It is, therefore, important that operating considerations and constraints be incorporated into analytical modeling to more closely reflect physical reality.
 Some attempts [2, 3] have been made in this direction by including start up failure probabilities and recognizing that except for the baseloaded units, other generators do not run continuously.
 These models, however, assume a priori a fixed duty cycle for peaking and cycling units which is not directly a function of the system being studied: Thus, existing models cannot reflect the effects of changes in unit duty cycles due to changes in: operating reserve policy, unit commitment priority, load cycle shape, and reliability characteristics of other system units.
-Further, existing models do not include the effects of start-up delays and outage no sustanability.

-in unit duty cycles due to changes in: operating reserve policy, unit commitment priority, load cycle shape, and reliability characteristics of other system units.
 Further, existing models do not include the effects of start-up delays and outage postponability.

-This paper presents improved models and methodology to reflect the individual duty cycle of each unit and also represent the effect of start up delays and outage postponability.
+This paper presents improved models and methodology to reflect the individual duty cycle of each unit ogy to reflect the individual duty cycle of each unit and also represent the effect of start up delays and outage postponability.
 The results obtained by these models for an EPRI synthetic system have been compared with those using Monte Carlo simulation and good agreement has been obtained.